fedi-nabli/tcpk/README.md

 ## TCPK (Turing C/C++ Package Kitchen) Package Manager

 TCPK (Turing C/C++ Package Kitchen) is a Very light weight, easy and fast package manager to install C/C++ packages and compile sources when needed.
-Same package can be in multiple form and different languages.
+Same package can be in multiple form, different versions and different languages.

 The main purpose of this package kitchen is to have simple C/C++ manager with possibility to post packages like npm or pnpm, and also provide functionality to support same algorithms and code base for different programming languages.

+The package manager also offers a webapp like npm where you can browse packages and binaries for different languages, see details and get the command to install it.
+Additionally, you can create your own package and publish it to the store.

+The package manager suite also offers a solution for hosting a private server where you can have your own private packages with its different versions privately.

+## Features

+- Lightweight and Fast, written in C/C++, Rust.
+- Cross-Platform.
+Prebuilds packages for popular systems (I.e Windows, Linux, MacOS).
+- Publishing your own package, library or binary with a simple command.
+- Ease to use configuration.
+- Host a private server for internal use and libaries, adds a security layer.

 ## License